battle-lab/twn_tsn/README.md

 For convenience, a sample script (_sample_script_to_run_twn.sh_) has been provided in the demo folder (_twn/demo/_) to construct a TWN.
 Remember to change the value of _twn_dir_ in the sample script to reflect your own _twn directory_.

-After a successful run, you will find a number of files with starting with the given output file prefix (e.g., _[output prefix].twn.txt_, _[output prefix].iter_ etc.).
+After a successful run, you will find the following 5 files with starting with the given output file prefix.

-_[output prefix].twn.txt_ is a tab delimited file with four columns representing the constructed transcriptome-wide network.
+* _[output prefix].twn.txt_: It is the most important output file.
+It is a tab delimited file with four columns representing the constructed transcriptome-wide network.
 Here, the first two columns, containing either a total expression id or an isoform id, together represent an edge.
 The third column represents the type of the edge: 1 for an edge strictly between two total expressions, 2 for an edge between a total expression and an isoform, 3 for an edge strictly between two isoforms.
 The fourth column represents the edge weight.
+* _[output prefix].quic.txt_: The format of this file is similar to _[output prefix].twn.txt_, but it also contains the filtered edges from the inverse covariance matrix estimated by QUIC.
+* _[output prefix].quic.mm_: It contains essentially same information as _[output prefix].quic.txt_ in matrix market format without the feature names.

-Among other files, _[output prefix].quic.txt_ file represents a network similar to _[output prefix].twn.txt_, but it contains edges between overlapped or cross-mappable genes. _[output prefix].obj_ file contains the optimum objective value obtained from QUIC.  _[output prefix].iter_ file contains the number of iteration needed for the optimization. _[output prefix].time_ file cotains the time needed to finish the optimization.
+* _[output prefix].quic.info_: It contains a few outptus from QUIC - i) the optimum objective value obtained from QUIC, ii) the number of iteration needed for the optimization, and iii) the time needed to finish the optimization.
+* _[output prefix]\_data_status.txt_: An intermediate file used to contain whether given data are correctly formatted or not.

 #Tissue-Specific Network (TSN)